iamzehan/think_bayes/README.md

 **Addends:** In this part we see how to add several distributions and Central Limit Theorem with example is introduced.
 One more problem Titled _Gluten Sensitivity_ is solved.

 **Keywords:** _odds, likelihood ratio, addends_

+## Chapter 7: Minimum, Maximum and Mixture
+In this chapter the cumulative distribution function(cdf) is introduced.
+Also the interchangeability between pmf and cdf is also shown.
+Other topics such as choosing minimum, maximum or mixture of distributions to find the optimal results of inference.

+**Keywords:** _cdf, cumsum(), mixtures, minimum, maximum_
 ___

 <i> P.S.
 The demonstrations here are for documentation & educational purposes from a Reader's Perspective only. </i>